barbarer/py4e-int/_sources/iterations/peer_in.rst

    :author: Cynthia Taylor
    :practice: T

-   Add up the numbers 1 through 4
+   Which of the following adds up the numbers 1 through 4?

    -
        ::